Phone, Tablet and GPS Mounts for a Ford Explorer

 The Ford Explorer has a pair of cup holders in the middle.
 This is probably the best spot to mount a small to midsize tablet.
 The cup holder is a good location for using apps that aren’t interacted with while driving so don’t plan to use it with a GPS app.

-Consider the iKross Cup Holder Mount for Tablets and Phones.
+Consider the APPS2CAR Cup Holder Mount for Tablets and Phones.
 This mount includes two different cradles.
 One for a phone and another for a tablet.
 The mount is adjustable and solidly made to easily handle the weight of your tablet.
 You will see a lot of mounts on the market for tablets or cell phones.
 This is the only car mount kit known of that offers two different cradles, one for the phone, the other for the tablet.
-The tablet cradle will hold devices from 7 to 10.2 inches.
+The tablet cradle will hold devices up to 11 inches.
 To reiterate, this is good for apps that don’t need to be referenced while driving.
 Not good for a GPS app for example.

 So in summary, the For Explorer supports several good spots for a phone or GPS.
 We like the windshield and air vent the best.
 For a tablet, the cup holder is a good spot.
 The seat bolt and CD Player aren’t available.
 While the windshield can be used, we don’t like it because of the extended middle console display.